-The building, La Española, takes its name after the local neighborhood area in Nogales.
-The Day Treatment and Training for Adults (DTTA) program provides training or opportunities for specialized sensory-motor, cognitive, communicative, social interaction and behavior training..
+The Day Treatment and Training for Adults, or DTTA La Española, program provides training or opportunities for specialized training.
+We have sensory-motor, cognitive, communicative, social interaction and behavior training.

 Wednesdays are café days, each week someone new picks somewhere we get to go for coffee.

 Social activities are saved for Fridays.
 These are the times when we party.
-Themed birthday parties are a favorite, as well going to community events, taking trips to the casino, and traveling out of town.
+Themed birthday parties are a favorite.
+We like going to community events, taking trips to the casino, and traveling out of town.
+You can see some of our parties in the Special Events gallery of photos.

 Our 4 main goals for our members are: